csesourav97/DevTinder-web/README.md

 - build the user card on the feed
 - Edit Profile feature
 - Show toast message on save of profile
+- new page -see all my connections
-- see all my connections
+- new page - see all my connection requests